 Let’s face it – many of your new contacts just won’t be ready to have sales conversations with you, and that’s okay.
 This is when you can utilize email drip campaigns to continue nurturing your trade show leads.
 The beauty of these drip campaigns is that they are automated, and send the next several marketing emails on your behalf.
 Simply put, drip campaigns are an easy way to stay in contact with your leads and remain top of mind.

 Getting the Most From Your Trade Show Investment

-Using any or all of the digital marketing techniques outlined here will increase your returns on your trade show investment.
-Rather than getting one or two big sales out of the show, you can begin the long process of creating a relationship with each company.
+Using any or all of the digital marketing techniques outlined here will help increase your returns on your trade show investment.
+Rather than settling for the initial one or two big sales from the show, you can begin the process of creating a relationship with each company.